 When we speak about the most innovative companies, Apple is often named as a top one.
-But on the other side of the Pacific Ocean, there’s another firm that shares the same taste for disruption than the Cupertino’s giant: Nintendo.
+But on the other side of the Pacific Ocean, there’s another firm that shares the same taste for disruption: Nintendo.

 While Apple has always been into computing, Nintendo first started in 1889 by selling Hanafuda, Western-style Japanese playing cards, used for various games.
 Originally hand-painted on mulberry tree bark, Nintendo soon mass-produced them to satisfy the growing demand.
 But at the turn of the 1970s, Nintendo’s executives realized that the market of playing cards was getting limited.
 They made their company do a strong pivot and embrace the emerging sector of electronic games.